 I also found it really valuable to be familiar with the shortcuts of the UCAT keyboard for forward, back and flag functions, as well as being familiar with a numlock keyboard to increase my efficiency in using the calculator.

 In this ever-changing landscape of virtual interviews, and interview offers being sent out solely based on UCAT scores, I would emphasise paying attention to UCAT Situational Judgement – universities change their selection criteria frequently and you never know when a university might decide to use it.

 It’s very tempting, after having gotten through the first four UCAT subtests, to let down your guard a bit and relax during UCAT Situational Judgement, but see if you can keep the momentum up for just a little longer – that way, you know you put your absolute best foot forward once you’re outside of that exam room.

 5. Reflect and recalibrate often

 Whether this is in the form of journaling, or tracking your UCAT scores, you should have some form of historical data which you can analyse and evaluate to shape your UCAT preparation techniques going forward.
 MedEntry provides helpful analytics on the online UCAT platform.

 I also found it really rewarding to journal and notice and challenge any negative self-talk, and to track my UCAT scores over time to see my improvement and celebrate my wins.
 It’s also a really wonderful thing to be able to look back at your journey when you’re finally in Medicine (or dentistry) – wherever you had dreamed of being!

-The author of this blog achieved 71st percentile on her first attempt at UCAT and improved this to 99th percentile.
+Written by Anya, who achieved 71st percentile on her first attempt at UCAT and improved this to 99th percentile.
 She is currently studying medicine at Monash University.